 12. Recap decisions and action items

-Two actions AFTER productive meetings
+Two key actions AFTER effective meetings